-NHTSA and EPA have taken the economic benefits of reducing CO2 emissions (or avoiding damages from increased emissions) into account in developing the proposed GHG and CAFE standards and in assessing the economic benefits of the proposed standards.
-Specifically, NHTSA and EPA have assigned dollar values to reductions in carbon dioxide (CO2) emissions using estimates of the global "social cost of carbon" (SCC).
+NHTSA and EPA have taken the economic benefits of reducing CO_2 emissions (or avoiding damages from increased emissions) into account in developing the proposed GHG and CAFE standards and in assessing the economic benefits of the proposed standards.
+Specifically, NHTSA and EPA have assigned dollar values to reductions in carbon dioxide (CO_2) emissions using estimates of the global "social cost of carbon" (SCC).
 The SCC is an estimate of the monetized damages associated with an incremental increase in carbon emissions in a given year.
 It is intended to include (but is not limited to) changes in net agricultural productivity, human health, property damages from increased flood risk, and the value of ecosystem services due to climate change.
-The SCC is expressed in constant dollars per additional metric ton of CO2 emissions occurring during a specific year, and is higher for ccc As in the MYs 2012-2016 rules and in the recent MD and HD rulemakings, the global warming potentials (GWP) used in this proposal are consistent with the 100-year time frame values in the 2007 Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report (AR4).
-At this time, the 1996 IPCC Second Assessment Report (SAR) 100-year GWP values are used in the official U.S. greenhouse gas inventory submission to the United Nations Framework Convention on Climate Change (per the reporting requirements under that international convention, which were last updated in 2006) .
-N2O has a 100-year GWP of 298 and more distant future years because the damages caused by an additional ton of emissions increase with larger concentrations of CO_2 in the earth's atmosphere.
+The SCC is expressed in constant dollars per additional metric ton of CO_2 emissions occurring during a specific year, and is higher for

+^{ccc} As in the MYs 2012-2016 rules and in the recent MD and HD rulemakings, the global warming potentials (GWP) used in this proposal are consistent with the 100-year time frame values in the 2007 Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report (AR4).
+At this time, the 1996 IPCC Second Assessment Report (SAR) 100-year GWP values are used in the official U.S. greenhouse gas inventory submission to the United Nations Framework Convention on Climate Change (per the reporting requirements under that international convention, which were last updated in 2006).
+N2O has a 100-year GWP of 298 and CH4 has a 100-year GWP of 25 according to the 2007 IPCC AR4.

+more distant future years because the damages caused by an additional ton of emissions increase with larger concentrations of CO_2 in the earth's atmosphere.